publiusfederalist/zmsg/README.md

 ## How it works

 ### zmsg
 Basically, your private key is used in conjunction with the recipient's public key to generate a common key.
-This common key must not be shared.
-Instead, you can simply share the ciphertext and the initialization vector (IV).
-The system uses [hsencrypt](https://github.com/publiusfederalist/hsencrypt) under the hood which handles the ECDH, AES and keyfinding operations.
+This common key is ephemeral.
+Instead, you can simply share the ciphertext.
+The system uses [hsencrypt](https://github.com/publiusfederalist/hsencrypt

-### zmsg2
-zmsg2 uses PFS ephemeral keys and chacha20xpoly1320.

 ## Also go on chain